Today’s Sociology: Ideology and Partisan Advocacy

 Punished for Having the Wrong Facial Expression

-While exhibiting the narcissistic or ‘white mans’ gaze are established transgressions one woke campuses, having the wrong facial expression is now a punishable offence.
+While exhibiting the narcissistic or ‘white mans’ gaze are established transgressions on woke campuses, having the wrong facial expression is now a punishable offence.
 In her Boston University sociology class, the path-breaking social theorist Liah Greenfeld was reported to university authorities by students who thought that her facial expression indicated that she did not approve of LGBT.
-The BU administration encouraged students to report anonymously on their classmates and professors.
-For a semester, the dean and the chairman of the sociology department sat in on every class and watched her face.
+The BU administration encouraged students to anonymously report on their classmates and professors.
+For a semester, the Dean and chairman of the sociology department sat in on every class and watched her face.
 One would think they’d have something better to do.

 The Classroom as a Forum for Indoctrinating Students

 Sociology pedagogy is all too often political advocacy under the guise of objective science.
-Students are presented complex issues only through the lens of woke activism, oppressor and victim, and dogmatism.
-Pseudoscientific theories about microaggressions and ferreting out racism in the subconscious of white people are mainstays.
+Pious professors present complex issues only through the lens of oppressor and victim - proselytizing students and forcing them to buy their ideology.
+Pseudoscientific theories such as microaggressions and ferreting out racism in the subconscious of white people are mainstays.

 The Classroom as a Space of Counter-Hegemony